 This isn't to say that you can never talk to your ex again; it'll be pretty hard to reconcile if you don't.
 But, you need to disappear in the initial stages of your breakup.
 Be patient and If he contacts you, you can reciprocate because you know your plan is working.

-After a month, contacting him every once in a while may be enough to peek his interest.
+After a month, contacting him every once in a while may be enough to pique his interest.

 After that, you should move onto phase two of your reconciliation plan to show him what he's been missing.